-Most of the savings in Support Services relate to reductions in staffing.
+Termination Costs - Most of the savings in Leadership and Support Services relate to reductions in staffing.
+To achieve staffing savings of £445k this would require a reduction of approximately 8 fte (1 in the Leadership Team and 7 in Support Services) at a current average cost of £47k per fte.within the support services.
 Any termination costs could reasonably be estimated using a flat rate of £35k per member of staff covering both redundancy and pension costs.
 Implementation would not take place however until the new council is established and would be managed carefully to maximise natural wastage and finding suitable alternative employment.
-The figure in Table 1 of £335k therefore represents the worst case position.
+The figure in Table 1 of £335280k therefore represents the worst-case position.